 1. "Management of fixed capital involves allocation of firms capital to different long term assets or projects."
 By highlighting this statement, you are required to:

-Identify and explain the various factors influencing the fixed capital requirements of a company
+Identify and explain the various factors influencing the fixed capital requirements of a company a) Identify it.

 OR